totalspectrum/spin2cpp/doc/basic.md

 External Spin and C routines may be declared in this fashion.
 Note however that C is a case sensitive language, whereas BASIC is not.
 BASIC identifiers are converted to all lower case, so C functions containing upper case letters cannot be accessed via `declare`.

+Also note that functions declared with the `LIB` keyword are global, and will not be limited to the current module.

 #### DECLARE ALIAS

 This form of declare defines an alias for an existing identifier or address.
 The simple form is just: